google/autocxx/README.md

 * `gen/cmd` - a command-line tool which does the same.
 Except this isn't written yet.
 * `src` (outermost project)- the procedural macro `include_cxx` as described above.

-# Next steps

-The plan is (roughly) to work through the above list of features.
-Some are going to be _very_ hard, e.g. strings embedded in structs, and it's not at all clear that a plan will present itself.
-Until we are much further, I don't advise using this for anything in production.

 # Credits

-David Tolnay did much of the hard work here, by inventing the underlying cxx crate, and in fact nearly all of the parsing infrastructure on which this crate depends.
+David Tolnay did much of the hard work here, by inventing the underlying cxx crate, and in fact nearly all of the parsing infrastructure on which this crate depends. `bindgen` is also awesome.
+This crate stands on the shoulders of giants!

 #### License and usage notes